betweenbrain/YATM/README.md

 ## Other Parameters
 The default JavaScript used by this module is jQuery Carousel from http://www.thomaslanciaux.pro/jquery/jquery_carousel.htm
 * See that page for more details
+### JavaScript
+* Load JavaScript:
+   * Yes means yes.
+   * No means no and all of the JavaScript paraneters are null and void.
+* Load jQuery: You'll likely onlyuse this for testing.
+When enable, it loads the latest minified version of jQuery from their CDN.
+I'd turn this off, and use a better solution, when you go live.
+* Display Items: How many items to display per rotation.
+* Loop (yes/no): I bet you can guess.
+* Auto Slide: If yes, start sliding the results after the `Auto Slide Interval`

+### CSS
+* Load CSS... well, if you have to ask...
+* Container Width: If you aren't overriding the CSS (see below) this sets the width of the outter container.
+* Item Width: The width of each item to display.
+   * Hint - this usually equals Container Width ÷ Display Items
+* Button Distance - If you aren't overriding the CSS (seriously, see below) this is the horizontal distance from the container to positon the forward and back elements.

 ---